DylanMeeus/springboot_jwt_blog/_posts/2016-01-25-angular-2-series-part-4-component-router-in-depth.markdown

 ---
 layout: post
 title: "Angular 2 Series - Part 4: Component Router In-Depth"
-description: "Learn all about Angular 2's new component router and how to set up routing in your app."
+description: "Learn all about the new Angular 2 router and how to set it up in your app."
 date: 2016-01-25 08:30
 author:
   name: Ryan Chenkie